misaacs21/misaacs21/README.md

 Hello!
-I'm a frontend developer with an interest in human-computer interaction and artificial intelligence.
+I'm a frontend developer with an interest in human-computer interaction, accessibility, and artificial intelligence.
 I'm learning more every day, and am currently exploring Vue.js and Docker.

 <p align="center">
   <a href="https://linkedin.com/in/michaela-isaacs">